ManyAsset/manyasset.github.io/tutorials/weaponporting/tools-programs.md

 ### PBR to Colour/Spec/Gloss

-- How to convert Yellow Specular
+- How to convert Yellow/Green Specular

 - In TS Select `Split All Channels (Global)` in the drop down top left.